cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 ## Notice updated values within seconds

-Reads have a "refreshTtl" of 1 minute.
+Reads have a "refreshTTL" of 1 minute.
 A write is noticed within 1 minute of a read being issued.

 Contact customer support to change the default for your namespace.

 ## Benchmarking Workers KV

-To predict what your Workers KV performance, put production load onto the system and then measure real-world performance.
+To predict your Workers KV performance, put production load onto the system and then measure real-world performance.

 You may encounter the following issues: